 project-based learning challenges where STEAM skills - among others - are developed as children work to solve real-world problems

 projects that integrate multiple STEAM skills

 You can find STEM/STEAM-related opportunities in our robotics club, project-based learning classes (ex: Mystery Illness, Junior Forensic Science, and Spy School).
-Of course, FIRST LEGO League Jr & FIRST LEGO League are excellent examples of real-world applications of STEAM skills, among others.
+Of course, FIRST LEGO League Explore & FIRST LEGO League are excellent examples of real-world applications of STEAM skills, among others.

 Stanton offers many classes that incorporate STEAM education, but we are not a STEAM school.
 This is just part of what running a great program for children looks like.